rakvihaan/HAS-AS/README.md

 - Let's check the working of the **Home Automation System**
   - This system uses a Raspberry Pi and few Relays that's it, that's the beauty of using a Raspberry Pi, minimal components when compared to an Arduino version and limitless possiblities.
+  - We will be looking at two ways to control the GPIO pins on the Rapberry Pi, one using Flash and the other using Blynk.
     - We will be hosting a webpage on the Pi using a software called Flask.
 Flask is simple python micro web framework which we will be using to host our control page, and allow us to control some protocols.
-To learn more on Flask click [here](https://flask.palletsprojects.com/en/1.1.x/)
+To learn more on Flask click [here](https://flask.palletsprojects.com/en/1.1.x/).
-    -
+    - We will also be using a python module called RPi.GPIO to controll the GPIO pins of the Raspberry Pi.
+To learn more about the module click [here](https://pythonhosted.org/RPIO/).
+    - We will also be using Blynk to control the GPIO pins on the Pi.
+Blynk is a platform used to control IoT hardware remotely over the internet.
+To learn more about Blynk click [here](https://docs.blynk.cc/)
+    - Since the power supply on single board computers like Raspberry Pi or on microcontrollers like Arduino cannot be enough to power high current devices or AC appliances we use **Relays** to help us with that. **Relays** are basically electrically operated switches with their own isolated power supply.
+They can be controlled just like an LED.